JeanDavidDaviet/connect-pocket-to-website/readme.txt

 = Need Help?
 Found A Bug?
 Want To Contribute Code? =

-Support for this plugin is provided via the [WordPress.org forums](https://wordpress.org/support/plugin/pocket-to-wordpress).
+Support for this plugin is provided via the [WordPress.org forums](https://wordpress.org/support/plugin/pocket-to-website).

-The source code for this plugin is available on [GitHub](https://github.com/JeanDavidDaviet/pocket-to-wordpress).
+The source code for this plugin is available on [GitHub](https://github.com/JeanDavidDaviet/pocket-to-website).

 == Installation ==

 1. Go to your admin area and select Plugins → Add New from the menu.
-2. Search for "Pocket To WordPress".
+2. Search for "Pocket To Website".
 3. Click install.
 4. Click activate.